turboapps/docs/reference/command_line/config.md

 To modify any settings, specify them as command line flags and assign a value to the flag.
 This value will then be applied to that setting.

-### Change the Hub Server
+### Change the Server

-The hub server that Turbo will connect to, and thus push to and pull from, can be configured with the `--hub` flag.
+The server that Turbo will connect to, and thus push to and pull from, can be configured with the `--domain` flag.

-By default, Turbo is configured to connect to `https://turbo.net/hub`.
+By default, Turbo is configured to connect to `https://turbo.net`.

 ### Change the Storage Path